-- Master of Teaching in Special Education, which lead to licensure in Special Education - General Curriculum (K-12)
+- Master of Teaching in Special Education, which leads to licensure in Special Education - General Curriculum (K-12)

 - Master of Education in Communication Sciences and Disorders, which leads to licensure in Speech-Language Pathology from the Virginia Board of Audiology and Speech-Language Pathology and the American Speech-Language Hearing Association

-- The first VIDEO scholars from special education enrolled in June of 2020 and will complete their masters/licensure program in May of 2021 (11-month program).
+- The first VIDEO scholars from special education enrolled in June 2020 and will complete their masters/licensure program in May 2021 (11-month program).

-- The first VIDEO scholars in the SLP program enrolled in August of 2020 and will graduate in December of 2022 (2.5-year program).
+- The first VIDEO scholars in the SLP program enrolled in August 2020 and will graduate in December 2022 (2.5-year program).

 Apply to the master's program of your choice.

 Beginning in August 2022, the VIDEO Project will be open to SLP graduate students who are on either the Blue or Orange CSD curricular path.
-Applicants to the CSD program who would like to be considered for the VIDEO Project should email Dr. LaVae Hoffman to indicate their interest.
+Applicants to the CSD program who would like to be considered for the VIDEO Project should email the degree program coordinator, contact information below, to indicate their interest.